mysmartwatt/mysmartwatt.github.io/README.md

-# smartwatt-pwa.github.io
+# oiiaioiiiai51121511121.github.io
-Progressive Web App for the EE3070 Project called SmartWatt.
+Progressive Web App for the EE3070 project.